 Sarah DeMark, Ph.D.
-Vice President of Academic Programs Western Governors University development, and deployment of certification and curriculum-based assessment portfolios.
+Vice President of Academic Programs Western Governors University more than 15 years at leading IT companies, serving in various leadership roles where she oversaw the strategy and execution of the design, development, and deployment of certification and curriculum-based assessment portfolios.
 Previously, she was an independent consultant working with state and local school districts, as well as working with The College Board on SAT and AP program evaluation.

-Sarah DeMark joined nonprofit Western Governors University (WGU) in September 2014, and serves as the Vice President of Academic Programs, responsible for leading WGU's portfolio strategy as well as the design and development of the university's competencybased degrees, curriculum and assessments.
+Sarah DeMark joined nonprofit Western Governors University (WGU) in September 2014, and serves as the Vice President of Academic Programs, responsible for leading WGU's portfolio strategy as well as the design and development of the university's competency-based degrees, curriculum and assessments.
 This portfolio includes more than 50 programs, 600 courses, and nearly 1000 assessments.